Chick Donnelley

 Clayton Cecil 'Chick' Donnelley (1923–1998) was an Australian rugby league footballer who played in the 1940s.

-Originally a La Perouse junior, Donnelley was graded at St George Dragons in the mid 1940s.
-A big raw-boned lock-forward, he played two years of first grade with St George between 1946-1947.
-He featured in the 1946 Grand Final team that was defeated by Balmain Tigers 13-12 as the replacement lock forward for the injured Walter Mussing.
+Originally a La Perouse junior, Donnelley was graded at St George Dragons in the mid-1940s.
+A big raw-boned lock-forward, he played two years of first grade with St George between 1946 and 1947.
+He featured in the 1946 Grand Final team that was defeated by Balmain Tigers 13–12 as the replacement lock forward for the injured Walter Mussing.

 Donnelley died on 30 November 1998.